 - support the move away from homelessness.

-The South Notts Inter-agency Homelessness Forum meets every three months.
+The South Nottinghamshire Inter-agency Homelessness Forum meets every three months.
 We always welcome new partners who work with homeless or vulnerable people, and we value the working relationships just as much as the strategy itself.
 If you think your organisation should be part of the forum, please contact us using the details at the right of this page.

 Our tenancy strategy sets out what social housing providers should take into account when they are deciding what type of tenancies they will grant.

 There have been a number of changes to the social housing system in recent years.
 One of the most fundamental is the flexibility for social housing providers (councils, housing associations and private providers) to offer new tenants a tenancy for a fixed period of time, rather than a secure or assured tenancy, which the landlord can only bring to an end if the tenant does not keep to the conditions of the tenancy agreement.

 Although we no longer own social housing ourselves, we welcome this new flexibility, which could make a contribution to meeting the need for affordable housing in Rushcliffe.
 We published our first Tenancy Strategy in 2011 to provide guidance to local housing associations and to inform their tenancy policies.
 This sets out what type of tenancies will be granted to whom.
 This Strategy was reviewed in 2018 and a refreshed Tenancy Strategy was published in 2019.